sk4vac/Setup-Debian-VMWare/README.md

 - Minimum Processor is 1 and 1 Core each
 - Network Adapter set to NAT
 - Check the box `Virtualize Intel VT-X/EPT or AMD-V/RVI`

+Then choose finish, after that the machine will be powered on and you can continue to the next step.